 This is an internal QA page.
 The intent of this table is to help reviewers compare the usage of status codes across resources: where the status code means the same thing, it should have the same code.
 The columns have no formal definition; their intent is to be inferred from the codes listed in the column.

-Note: this page is not proscriptive; it's descriptive and comparative, to help with review.
+Note: This page is not proscriptive; it's descriptive and comparative, to assist with review.
 The FHIR methodology says that if two domains use different terms for the same concept (e.g. 'withdrawn' and 'cancelled') then the domain concept name should be used.
-On other hand, where there is no explicit reason for the codes to differ based on domain usage, they should not.
+Conversely, where there is no explicit reason for the codes to differ based on domain usage, they should not.

-Note: bold means the element is marked as a modifier.
+Note: Bold indicates that the element is marked as a modifier.

 search.html